buzzqw/TUS/OBSS/OBSSv2-eng.md

 If the creature becomes dying, goes to negative Hit Points, and is then brought back to life, it loses the Bleeding effects.

 **Vulnerability**: works opposite to Resistance.
 The damage is doubled before any Saving Throw.

+> Facilis descensus Averno (Easy is the descent to Hell).
+Virgilio - Eneide

 ---